-Immediately prior to pricing of this offering, we will acquire, through a series of transactions, an investment portfolio with a collective fair value of approximately \$315.6 million as of June 30, 2013, which we refer to as the "Legacy Portfolio," from CapitalSouth Partners Fund I Limited Partnership ("Fund I"), CapitalSouth Partners Florida Sidecar Fund I, L.P. ("Florida Sidecar Fund"), CSP-Florida Mezzanine Fund I, LLC ("Florida Sidecar Fund GP"), CapitalSouth Partners Fund II Limited Partnership ("Fund II"), CapitalSouth Partners Fund II Limited Partnership ("Fund II"), CapitalSouth Partners F-II, LLC ("Fund II GP"), CapitalSouth Partners SBIC F-III, LLC ("Fund III"), CapitalSouth Partners SBIC F-III, LLC ("Fund III GP"), CapitalSouth Partners SBIC F-III, LLC ("Fund III GP") and CapitalSouth Partners Fund III, L.P. ("Fund III Parent Fund").
-We refer to Fund II, Fund II GP, Fund III and Fund III GP collectively as the "Legacy Funds."
-We will acquire the Legacy Portfolio in exchange for an aggregate of approximately 9.0 million shares of our common stock to be issued to the current investors in the Legacy Funds, Fund I, Florida Sidecar Fund, Which we refer to as the "Legacy Investors," and the assumption of approximately \$202.2 million of the Legacy Funds' outstanding SBA-guaranteed debentures.
+Immediately prior to pricing of this offering, we will acquire, through a series of transactions, an investment portfolio with a collective fair value of approximately \$315.6 million as of June 30, 2013, which we refer to as the "Legacy Portfolio," from CapitalSouth Partners Fund I Limited Partnership ("Fund I"), CapitalSouth Partners Florida Sidecar Fund I, L.P. ("Florida Sidecar Fund"), CapitalSouth Partners Fund II Limited Partnership ("Fund II"), CapitalSouth Partners F-II, LLC ("Fund II GP"), CapitalSouth Partners SBIC F-III, LLC ("Fund III GP"), CapitalSouth Partners SBIC F-III, LLC ("Fund III Parent Fund").
+We refer to Fund II, Fund III GP, Fund III and Fund III GP collectively as the "Legacy Funds."
+We will acquire the Legacy Portfolio in exchange for an aggregate of approximately 9.2 million shares of our common stock to be issued to the current investors in the Legacy Funds, Fund I, Florida Sidecar Fund and Fund III Parent Fund, which we refer to as the "Legacy Investors," and the assumption of approximately \$202.2 million of the Legacy Funds' outstanding SBA-guaranteed debentures.
 We refer to these transactions in their entirety as the "Formation Transactions."
 Fund II and Fund III, which will become our wholly owned subsidiaries, intend to elect to be treated as BDCs under the 1940 Act.